toobstar/aws-scripts/README.md

     **Variable**: costs are more highly correlated to the activity of the team (e.g. ad hoc analysis).
 In theory if no one worked in that time period the costs would be zero

+4. By using a solution outside of AWS it's easier to merge with the cost of other vendors

 ### How to use the script